webplatformco/project-class-partials/proposals/class-spread.md

 This makes it hard to abstract class behavior out into separate modules, even in scenarios where class definitions can be cooperatively developed.

+It also makes it hard to generate class API surface dynamically, without going back to dealing with prototypes.

 ## Proposal

 The spread syntax for classes could work like this: